-Fergie is a woman we’ve long admired for her fearlessness on and off stage—she just exudes confidence, sex appeal, and enviable amounts of cool-girl status.
+Fergie is a woman we’ve long admired for her fearlessness on- and offstage—she just exudes confidence, sex appeal, and enviable amounts of cool-girl status.
 She seems like the kind of person who doesn’t care what the world thinks, and she stays true to herself and her vision, while having a really, really good time.
 Plus, she’s coined about as many pop-culture-famous phrases as Drake, what with “Fergalicious,” “lovely lady lumps,” and “workin’ on my fitness.”
-And of course as Angelenos ourselves, we can’t help but love the California native for her latest hit, the impossibly catchy “L.A.
+And of course, as some of us are Angelenos ourselves, we can’t help but love the California native for her impossibly catchy hit “L.A.
 Love.”

 How and why did you choose the notes you did for your new fragrance with Avon?

 Fergie: The top note is very sparkling citrus, and one of the top notes is a blood orange.
 My dad used to grow all kinds of fruits and vegetables in his backyard, but he would really want to get creative, so he would do things like blood orange trees.
 And I would feel really cool bringing them to school and kind of slicing them open because on the outside it looks like a regular orange, but then it’s this really cool purple inside.
 That’s kind of what this Outspoken fragrance is about.
 Doing something different and fresh.
 So the blood orange was a perfect top note for this.
 Then we kind of rounded it out with that creamy sandalwood, which was a nice way to make it luxurious.
 It’s more soothing.

 So would you say your tastes have changed since then?
 Or do you still like the same sorts of scents?